RAR/esphome-axp2101/README.md

 **Available Binary Sensors:**
 - `battery_charging` - On when battery is charging
 - `vbus_connected` - On when USB power is connected
+- `low_battery_level1` - Warning when battery drops below ~15%
+- `low_battery_level2` - Critical warning when battery drops below ~5%
 - `pkey_short_press` - Momentary trigger on short button press
 - `pkey_long_press` - Momentary trigger on long button press (typically 1-2 seconds)
 - `pkey_positive` - On when button is pressed down (optional)
 - `pkey_negative` - On when button is released (optional)

+**Low Battery Warnings:**
+The low battery sensors use hardware interrupts from the AXP2101 to detect when the battery level drops below predefined thresholds (~15% and ~5%).
+These sensors automatically clear when the battery is charged above the threshold.
+Use these with automation to trigger warnings or power-saving modes.

 **Power Button Events:**
 The power button binary sensors are momentary - they trigger briefly when the event occurs and then reset.
 This makes them ideal for automation triggers.
 Use `on_press` actions to respond to button events.